 Massachusetts Bans Vaping Statewide

-On Tuesday, September 24, the Public Health Council of Massachusetts quickly approved Governor Charlie Baker’s order to enforce a four-month emergency ban on all vaping products, including electronic cigarettes and THC cartridges.
+On Tuesday, September 24, the Public Health Council of Massachusetts quickly approved Governor Charlie Baker’s order to enforce a four-month emergency ban on all vaping products, including electronic cigarettes and THC vapes.

 The order comes as a declaration of a public health emergency and states the reason behind the ban is to allow time for investigation into the recent lung illness outbreak, of which 61 cases have been reported within the state, along with the “epidemic of e-cigarette use among youth”.

 This order comes despite the fact that there is already evidence as to what has really been causing the lung illnesses.
 Michael Siegel, a tobacco control expert, public health researcher and professor of community health sciences at the Boston University School of Public Health, has been following along with all of the latest news of the lung illnesses and resulted vaping bans on his blog titled “The Rest of the Story“.

 In his blog, Siegel has stated the CDC has been misleading the public with regards to the cause of the illnesses, and Governor Baker’s reaction is “going to make the problem much worse” and “will have severe health consequences” while putting hundreds of vape shops out of business (and hundreds of workers out of a job).

 Nonetheless, the state’s vaping ban is effective immediately and will remain effective until Jan.
 25, which could then could be extended if the council chooses to do so.

 What Does This Mean for Vape Shops and Vapers in Massachusetts?